-- Provide information to the victim about the possibility of the accused's pre-trial release from custody; - Provide information about how to register with VINE (Victim Information and Notification Everyday) in the event the accused is released from custody; - Accompany victim to police line-ups and other proceedings, when applicable.
+- Reach out to coordinate with the victim within 72 hours of the accused's arrest.
+There are circumstances where that may occur prior to arrest; - Provide information to the victim about the possibility of the accused's pre-trial release from custody; - Accompany victim to police line-ups and other proceedings, when applicable.